-Addictions, except having disastrous effects on your current situation, can also significantly shorten your life.
-This addiction calculator that tells you how long you would live if you were addicted and how much shorter it would be compared to an average.
-It conerss the following substances:
+Addictions, as well as causing a great deal of suffering, can also significantly shorten your life.
+This addiction calculator tells you what your life expectancy would be if you were addicted to several different drugs, and how much shorter this is compared to the average life expectancy.
+It considers the following substances:

-- alcohol - an average alcohol addict drinks 2.15 "standard drinks" per day
+- alcohol - the average alcoholic drinks 2.15 "standard drinks" per day

 - cigarettes - 20 cigarettes every day

-- cocaine - one gram per day, split into 6 uses (see our weight converter).
+- cocaine - one gram per day, split into 6 doses (see our weight converter).

 - methamphetamine - 5.3 hits per day